-We now formally define the privacy and security properties of an OPPID system, building upon the model of [32].
-While we reuse some of their properties (Request Authentication and Unobservability which were called RP Accountability and RP Hiding in [32]), we also require the additional Unlinkability property and extend their Session Binding model to cover the pseudonymous authentication we aim for.
+We now formally define the privacy and security properties expected from an OPPID system, building upon the model of [31].
+While we reuse some of their properties (Request Authentication and Unobservability), we also require the additional Unlinkability property and extend their Session Binding model to cover the pseudonymous authentication we aim for.
 Interestingly, the original model for Session Binding was rather weak, which we strengthen with our work too.
-We start with a high-level intuition of the desired properties and then present our formal model as game-based security definitions.
+We start with a high-level intuition of the desired properties and then present our formal model in the form of game-based security notions.

-Note that some requirements for the pseudonym function F are already specified (see Sec.
-2.2): each user must have a single pseudonym per rid (Uniqueness), and distinct users obtain different pseudonyms for the same rid (Collision Freeness).
-These two guarantees imply that F is deterministic and injective, so we omit an explicit formalization for these straightforward properties.
+Note that some requirements are already specified for the pseudonym function F (see Sec.
+2.2): each user must have a single pseudonym per rid (Uniqueness), and distinct users will obtain different pseudonyms for the same rid (Collision Freeness).
+These two guarantees essentially boil down to requiring that F is deterministic and injective, so we omit an explicit formalization for these straightforward properties.